junxit/us-congress-bills-119/bill.md

 > ## § 117B.
 Institutional policy regarding foreign gifts and contracts to faculty and staff
 >
-> - **(a)** *Requirement To maintain policy and database* Beginning not later than 90 days after the date of enactment of the DETERRENT Act, each institution described in subsection (b) shall maintain—
+> - **(a)** *Requirement to maintain policy and database* Beginning not later than 90 days after the date of enactment of the DETERRENT Act, each institution described in subsection (b) shall maintain—
 >   - **(1)** a policy requiring covered individuals employed at the institution to disclose in a report to such institution on July 31 of each calendar year that begins after the year in which such enactment date occurs—
 >     - **(A)** any gift received from a foreign source in the previous calendar year, the value of which is greater than the minimal value (as such term is defined in section 7342(a) of title 5, United States Code) or is of undetermined value, and including the date on which the gift was received;
 >     - **(B)** any contract with a foreign source (other than a foreign country of concern or foreign entity of concern) entered into or in effect during the previous calendar year, the value of which is $5,000 or more, considered alone or in combination with all other contracts with that foreign source within the calendar year, and including the date on which such contract is entered into, the date on which the contract first takes effect, and, as applicable, the date on which such contract terminates;